Home Articles FAQ Site Map

 One way to help prevent LLC/debtor shenanigans, is to serve three court orders on the LLC at once:

-Many debtors with an ownership interest in an entity will intentionally ignore an EWO.
+Many debtors with an ownership interest in a corporate entity will intentionally ignore an EWO.
 This can be an opportunity to relax, and let your execution lien accumulate against the employer, and then sue the employer directly for the amount that should have been levied over the time you waited.

 If a debtor is in control of the company, they could just stop paying wages to themselves.
 They could accrue distribution money without disbursing it.
 They could pay themselves in other ways - for example as a consultant, or some other kind of other non-employment income.